muratk3n/thirdwave/en/2021/03/private-government.md

 for an export-led agricultural economy facing high grain prices, as was true for late eighteenth-century America.
-“The commerce by which [America] hath enriched herself are the necessaries of life, and will always have a market while eating is the custom of Europe.”84 Free market wages were high in a country suffering from chronic labor shortages, and in which self-employment was a ready option for nearly all.85 When the bulk of the population is self-employed, pleading for relief from state meddling is quite a different proposition than it would be today.
+“The commerce by which [America] hath enriched herself are the necessaries of life, and will always have a market while eating is the custom of Europe.”
+Free market wages were high in a country suffering from chronic labor shortages, and in which self-employment was a ready option for nearly all.
+When the bulk of the population is self-employed, pleading for relief from state meddling is quite a different proposition than it would be today.
 There is not much call for employment regulations if there are few employees, and virtually all have a ready exit into